 Aside from aerosol amount also the aerosol composition is of interest.
 A very useful property in that sense is data for AOD at different wavelengths.
 These different AOD data provide information on aerosol size.
 AODs at two different wavelengths already define the Angstrom parameter, which is a more general size-indicator.
 Even better is the AOD fine mode fraction, which requires AOD data at least four different wavelengths in the visible and the near-IR.
-Then via the Angstrom parameter spectral dependence the total AODs can be stratified into fractions associated with smaller (radii <0.5μm) and larger sizes (radii >0.5μm).
-Thus, aside from the AOD retrieval at 0.55μm, additional AOD retrievals at one or even better at three other wavelengths in the visible or near-IR are desirable (e.g. 443nm, 670nm, 870nm).
-Other useful elements to characterize aerosol type are data on polarization and absorption.
+Then via the Angstrom parameter spectral dependence the total AODs can be stratified into fractions associated with smaller (radii <0.5 μ m) and larger sizes (radii >0.5 μ m).
+Thus, aside from the AOD retrieval at 0.55 μ m, additional AOD retrievals at one or even better at three other wavelengths in the visible or near-IR are desirable (e.g. 443nm, 670nm, 870nm).
+The 412 nm wavelength could also be useful to characterise dust aerosols (I.e. Deep Blue product from MODIS), Other useful elements to characterize aerosol type are data on polarization and absorption.
 Polarization provides information on aerosol shape (e.g. mainly to discriminate dust from other aerosol types).
 In most retrievals a-priori assumptions on aerosol absorption properties are made and these must be provided in the metadata associated with the data set.